 Benihana Ginger Salad dressing is one of the best-known recipes from Benihana.
 Going to Benihana is a special treat.
 You literally watch your dinner being prepared in front of you.
-While you can’t go there every night, you can recreate their salad dressing with our taste-alike recipe.
+While you can’t go there every night, you can recreate their salad dressing with our copycat recipe.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.